 For businesses with a high number of mobile workers, presenting employee surveys questions with digital workplace apps is an effective way to measure workplace engagement, obtain employee feedback, and improve internal communication.

-Here are the 10 best questions to ask your mobile workforce in employee surveys using a digital workplace app to improve staff communication, workforce productivity, and workplace engagement:
+Here are the 10 internal communication survey questions to ask your mobile workforce in employee surveys using a digital workplace app to improve staff communication, workforce productivity, and workplace engagement.

 Employees don’t quit companies, they quit managers.
 Since mobile workers don’t reside in an office surrounded by peers on a daily basis, they can feel isolated.
 This question is a good way to find out if there are staff communication issues between mobile workers and management.

 Employees are used to receiving regular feedback on their performance and should get the opportunity to provide feedback pertaining to their department.
 Combined with the first question, you’ll get a good understanding of the relationship between staff and management, and maybe even uncover other communication challenges in the workplace.

 Mobile workers frequently feel out of the loop when it comes to company communication.
 Asking for employee feedback will assess whether or not your company has an effective team communication strategy, and will help gauge if your mobile workforce understands the importance of their roles.

 Unfortunately, the majority of mobile workers believe they don’t receive enough company communication while on the job.
 Mobile workers should be hearing from more than just their direct supervisor on a consistent basis.